Vietnam.vn - Nền tảng quảng bá Việt Nam

 Giữ thận khỏe mạnh: 4 món cần tránh! - Ảnh 1.

-The kidneys play an important role in maintaining the health of the body by filtering waste, balancing electrolytes, regulating blood pressure, and producing hormones.
+The kidneys play a vital role in maintaining the body's health by filtering waste products, balancing electrolytes, regulating blood pressure, and producing hormones.

 Photo: AI